Dossier

 We follow the three R rule:

-2. Reducing the number of test animals by improved animal models
+2. Reducing the number of test animals by investing additional time in preliminary research and improved animal models

 Innovative methodologies are an alternative to more invasive research methods and animal testing.
 With the innovation programme Next Level Animal Sciences, WUR invests in this.